 Electrostatics, electric field and potential.
 Capacitors, inductors.
 Study of DC and AC Circuits.
 Introduction to semiconductors.
 Practical skills are learned in the laboratory, which is a required part of the course.
 Precludes additional credit for PHYS 1002, PHYS 1004, PHYS 1008.

-Lectures three hours a week, tutorial one hour a week.
+Lectures three hours a week, tutorial one and a half hours a week, laboratory three hours alternate weeks.